EverTrust/pkcs7/README.md

 ## Credits
-This is a fork of [fullsailor/pkcs7](https://github.com/fullsailor/pkcs7)
+This is a fork of [fullsailor/pkcs7](https://github.com/fullsailor/pkcs7) and [go.mozilla.org/pkcs7](https://go.mozilla.org/pkcs7) that enables support for BER multi-chunks octet-string encoding